Gold Bridge: Tourism and recreation

-The biggest tourism attraction near Gold Bridge, other than the area's diverse scenery and many alpine-setting lakes, is the vintage 1930s gold mining ghost town of Bralorne-Pioneer Mine, about 10 km south-southeast up Cadwallader Creek, beyond the 5 km canyon of the Hurley River.
+The biggest tourism attraction near Gold Bridge, other than the area's scenery and lakes, is the vintage 1930s gold mining ghost town of Bralorne-Pioneer Mine.
+This is located about 10 km south-southeast up Cadwallader Creek, beyond the 5 km canyon of the Hurley River.
 At one time not only the largest town in the regional district and one of the few places in British Columbia to prosper during the Great Depression of the 1930s, Bralorne was also the richest gold mine in Canada's history, and had the third-deepest shaft in the world.
-Often proposed for a ski area, proposals to develop Bralorne have always failed for the government's ongoing refusal to pave the Hurley Main route from Gold Bridge to Pemberton, currently a backroad, to open up Gold Bridge, Bralorne and the Bridge River lakes and its new provincial park to the Coast via Whistler, British Columbia and Greater Vancouver.
+Often proposed for a ski area, a number of proposals to develop Bralorne have not progressed.

-Hiking, mountain biking, 4x4'ing and backcountry exploration and camping of all kinds are excellent throughout the region surrounding Gold Bridge.
-The Southern Chilcotin Mountains Provincial Park has been famous for its unusual semiarid alpine scenery and rich wildlife for over a hundred years, while the Bendor Range, which Gold Bridge is at the foot of, is a favourite with alpinists and outdoor expeditionists.
+Hiking, mountain biking, 4x4'ing and backcountry exploration and camping are common throughout the region surrounding Gold Bridge.
+The Southern Chilcotin Mountains Provincial Park has been known for its unusual semiarid alpine scenery and wildlife for over a hundred years, while the Bendor Range, which Gold Bridge is at the foot of, is a favourite with alpinists and outdoor expeditionists.
 A trail connects via a tributary of Cadwallader Creek to McGillivray Pass, which connects into the deep valley of Anderson Lake near D'Arcy, but this route like the Hurley has never been developed though proposed both for a highway and a cog railway connecting to the PGE line at the foot of the pass.
-The cluster of ranges between that pass and Pemberton, 77 km southwest, is also easily accessible from Gold Bridge and popular with hikers, although access from the Gold Bridge side is not yet promoted.
+The cluster of ranges between that pass and Pemberton, 77 km southwest, is also accessible from Gold Bridge and is popular with hikers, although access from the Gold Bridge side has not been promoted.

+Education

-Gold Bridge school has an attendance (2015-2016) of 5, and is the only school in the Bridge River Valley.
+Gold Bridge school had an attendance of 5 pupils in the 2015-2016 school year.
+It is the only school in the Bridge River Valley.